» En Galego

 Royal Standard as depicted in the 'Book A' of the Cathedral of Santiago de Compostela, Galicia

-The Christian Flag depicted in the "Book A" of the Cathedral of St James of Compostela was eventually transformed into a sword-cross as symbol of the Military Order of Santiago.
+From Christian Red Cross to Christian Red Sword: The Christian Flag depicted in the "Book A" of the Cathedral of St James of Compostela was eventually transformed into a sword-cross as symbol of the Military Order of Santiago.

-King Ramiro's father, Afonso II Galletiae Rex (813-842 AD) had promoted the cult to St James in Galicia, where the remains of the Holy Apostle had allegedly been found.
+King Ramiro's father, Afonso II Galletiae Rex (813-842 AD) promoted the cult to St James in Galicia, where the remains of the Holy Apostle had allegedly been found.
 His son Ramiro I (842-850 AD) became the leader of the Christian army in the Battle of Clavijo, and the legend has it that the king asked the Patron Saint of Galicia for help in order to gain victory over the Muslims.

-The red sword-cross of the Military Order of St James is known as the "Cross of St James", and is represented as a red cross flory or flowered cross over a white field, where the shape of the cross is actually the blade of a sword.
-As the centuries passed by, the Castilian-Leonese red military cross of St James was also introduced in the Kingdom of Galicia and, together with the traditional Scallop Shell, ended up being adopted as another national symbol of Galicia.
+The red sword-cross known as the "Cross of St James" is represented as a red cross flory or flowered cross over a white field, where the shape of the cross is actually the blade of a sword.
+The military red cross of St James of Compostela is one of Galicia's oldest national symbols and can often be found in Galician heraldry and iconography.

 From Santiago de Compostela to Denmark: